stepan-sapunkov/financial-ml-notes/drafts/MP/readme.md

 PySR feature generation for the inflation models was again performed strictly on the training sample.
 No information from the final test observations was used to search for symbolic transformations.

-The resulting OOF inflation trajectories are shown below.
+The resulting OOS inflation trajectories are shown below.

 ![OOF inflation predictions](https://raw.githubusercontent.com/stepan-sapunkov/financial-ml-notes/main/drafts/MP/CPI.png)